GamesEnginesTeam/miniature-rotary-phone/README.md

 Alignment: This behavior is used to make the entities face the same direction

-- First, we get all of the light bug units' velocities
+- First, we get all of the birds units' velocities
 - Second, we get the average of the velocity and multiply it with the MAX speed.
 To prevent it from going faster and faster, it is subtracted from their orignal velocity to reset their speed

 Cohesion: This behavior will make the entities go slower to get closer together
-- First, we get all the positions of the light bugs
+- First, we get all the positions of the birds
-- Second, we find the center position of the light bugs and normalize this result to get the direction
+- Second, we find the center position of the birds and normalize this result to get the direction

-Separation: This behavior is used to make a light bug try to move away from other light bugs
+Separation: This behavior is used to make a birds try to move away from other birds
-- We get the distance between the light bug itself and other light bugs
+- We get the distance between the birds itself and other birds
 - Finally, we get the average of the separation and normalize this result to get the velocity

 At the end, we add these 3 results with the weight to get the final velocity